Pre Show clipping of sharp claw tips

 with your rat.

-Be prepared to have to keep re-
+Be prepared to have to keep re-positioning him

 as he / she will keep attempting to make a dash